Henrique-O-S/SDLE_Project1/README.md

     - Locates object replicas associated with the provided key in the storage system.
     - Returns either a single object or a list of objects with conflicting versions, along with a context.
 - put:
-    - Determines the placement of replicas based on the key.
+    - The placement of replicas are determined based on the key.
         - Utilizes MD5 hash to generate a 128-bit identifier from the key.
     - Writes the replicas to disk.
     - The context, which encodes system metadata about the object and its version, is stored along with the object.
 This enables the system to verify the validity of the context object.